 A credit union’s loan officers also often have more say in the underwriting process, so you can make your case to a human instead of getting an immediate rejection from a computer algorithm.

 In addition to credit unions, there are some nonprofit organizations dedicated to helping people manage and get out of debt.
 These nonprofit debt counseling agencies often offer free credit counseling and debt assistance.

 Find a nonprofit debt counseling organization in your community or that offers services nationally.
 You should verify its not-for-profit, 501(c)(3) status.

 Once you’re connected with these services, many of them will have a credit counseling session to explore your debts and repayment options.
 They might be able to connect you with lenders that offer debt consolidation loans for bad credit.

 Some also offer in-house debt consolidation through a debt management program.
 The nonprofit organization can even negotiate with lenders on your behalf to lower rates or cancel a portion of your balances.
 However, you will likely face an additional service fee to set this up, as well as ongoing maintenance fees.

 If you have some assets, you might consider borrowing against them with a secured loan to consolidate your debts.
-With a secured loan, your asset — such as a car or home equity — is collateral that the lender uses to guarantee the loan.
+With a secured loan, your assets — such as a car or your home equity — are collateral that the lender uses to guarantee the loan.

 A secured loan has the obvious drawback of putting your property at risk.
 If you default, your lender can seize your property to settle the debt.
 But it also lowers the lender’s risk, so it’s much easier to get approved for a debt consolidation loan with bad credit.

-If your credit score is right on the verge of average (600 to 650), it can be worthwhile to focus on rebuilding credit.
+If your credit score is right on the verge of average (600 to 650), it could be worthwhile to focus on rebuilding credit.